Find Affordable College Courses

 Bristol, TN

-King University ranked #7 on this year’s Most Popular Online Liberal Arts & Humanities Schools in Tennessee list.
-Located in the city of Bristol, King is a private not-for-profit college with a small student population.
+King University came in at #7 in this year’s edition of the Most Popular Online Liberal Arts & Humanities Schools in Tennessee ranking.
+Located in the small city of Bristol, King is a private not-for-profit college with a small student population.

 #8